fun lunchware + mindfulness microlearning

 Researchers are discovering how our minds and foodware impact our eating experience.

 - Did you know food consumed in a bowl is perceived to be more wholesome and fulfilling?

 - Or that creating meals (slicing, prepping, etc) actually increases well-being?

 There are research-based insights behind all Kinsho products and content!

 THE MINDFUL EATING OBSERVATION GAME

 We can have a lot of mindless habits around food.
 Mindlessness can come from lack of interest, assumptions that we fully understand something, or not being conscious of an action.
 This makes us miss out on flavor, enjoyment and helpful insights.
 Mindfulness is the antidote to such autodrive behavior.

 Want some kinsho?

-Enlightened eats is about engaging with your attention and senses, understanding your hunger and deepening your connection to your food and yourself.
+Enlightened eats is about engaging with your attention and senses and deepening your connection to your food and yourself.

-Learn more in the Free e-book Learn your 9 Hungers + Tips to Calm the Crave
+Here’s help!
+Get our free e-book Learn your 9 Hungers + Tips to Calm the Crave!

 “I love my bento bowl!
 My coworkers commented it was the coolest lunchbox ever.”